GET A BETTER DIVORCE SETTLEMENT BY GETTING A BETTER DIVORCE

 WILL MY SETTLEMENT BE LESS IF I MEDIATE MY DIVORCE INSTEAD OF LITIGATING MY DIVORCE?

-FLAT-FEES
+FLAT-FEES AVAILABLE FOR

 It is Always More Prudent to Know What Your Divorce Will Cost Upfront.

-WHY IS NORTH SHORE DIVORCE'S LAW FIRM BUSINESS MODEL BETTER?
+WHY NORTH SHORE DIVORCE THIS LAW FIRM

 NSM makes available the information and materials on this site for general informational purposes only.
 Nothing on this site is intended to create or solicit an attorney-client relationship, and nothing posted constitutes legal advice or the solicitation for a formation of an attorney-client relationship.
 Neither the transmission of the information contained on this site nor your use of the information for communication with NSM is sufficient to create an attorney-client relationship between you and NSM.
 NSM cannot agree to be retained as a mediator until a screening and consultation is completed with both parties to a prospective mediation, and a written Agreement to Mediate and fee agreement, provided by NSM, is signed by both parties to a mediation and, a NSM attorney.
-NSM assumes no responsibility to any person who relies on information contained on this site and disclaims all liability in respect to such information.
+NSM assumes no responsibility to any person who relies on information contained on this site and disclaims all liability with respect to such information.

-This site is owned and maintained by North Shore Mediations & Family Law, LLC (“NSM”).
+This site is owned and maintained by North Shore Divorce Mediations & Family Law, LLC (“NSM”).
 All content provided on this website is owned by NSM unless otherwise attributed to third parties.
 None of it may be copied, reproduced, distributed, downloaded, displayed, or transmitted in any form without the prior written permission of NSM or the legal copyright owner.
 However, you may copy, reproduce, distribute, download, display, or transmit the content on this site for personal, non-commercial use provided that full attribution and citation to NSM is included, the content is not modified, and you retain all copyright and other proprietary notices contained in the content.
 The permission stated above is automatically rescinded if you breach any of these terms or conditions.
 If permission is rescinded or denied, you must immediately destroy any downloaded and/or printed content.
-By accessing this website, you agree that any disputes or matters arising out of or related to your viewing or use of this website shall be governed under the laws of a United States jurisdiction in a state of Illinois.
+By accessing this website, you agree that any disputes or matters arising out of or related to your viewing or use of this website shall be governed under the laws of a United States jurisdiction in the state of Illinois.